mircealungu/student-projects/README.md

 ## This Repository

 This repository contains information for student projects.
-Most of the projects are flexible in the sense of they can be expanded to as Master's thesis but also compressed to a bachelor thesis of one person.
+Some of the projects are flexible in the sense of they can be expanded to as Master's thesis for two students but also compressed to a bachelor thesis of one person.
 However, first, find a topic that's interesting for you and then let's talk.
+Also, after having seen the kind of topics that are interesting for me, feel free to propose something that you think might be of interest that is missing.

 ## The Project List